-Ton Robbins says a great way to focus on positive endeavors, is by asking question.
+Ton Robbins says a great way to focus on positive endeavors, is by asking questions.

-The quality of the questions you answer yourself determine the way your brain thinks.
+The quality of the questions you answer yourself determines the way your brain thinks.

-While alrady mentioned in the state section, questions are one of the 5 “master systems’ in Tony’s approach.
+While already mentioned in the state section, questions are one of the 5 “master systems’ in Tony’s approach.

 You gotta ask with conviction and a sense of certainty and expectation for an answer.
 And you really have to dig for those answers.

-Example: Tony Robbins had a guy who embezzled from his company.
+Tony Robbins had a guy who embezzled from his company.
 He started raging and screaming “how could he possibly do this to me, how could he have the audacity”.
-Then he switched.
-Tony loves learning and started asking himself “what can I learn from this” .

 What’s funny about this that I didn’t notice.
 And he really started searching for those answers.
 And he changed his state.